About Unitarian Universalism

 - We care for Earth’s lifeboat.

-In addition to the above 7, First Parish has also adopted the 8th Principle to deepen our understanding and the work we do.
+First Parish adopted the 8th Principle in 2021 to deepen our understanding and the work we do.
 Our principle states:

 “We, the member congregations of the Unitarian Universalist Association, covenant to affirm and promote: journeying toward spiritual wholeness by working to build a diverse multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions.”